Large Language Models are Effective Text Rankers with Pairwise Ranking Prompting: Difficulties of ranking tasks for LLMs

 \subsection{Listwise approaches}

-Very recently, two parallel works explore listwise approaches, by directly inserting the query and a list of documents into a prompt.
+Very recently, two parallel works~\citep{baidugpt,jimmygpt} explore listwise approaches, by directly inserting the query and a list of documents into a prompt.
 Both methods feed a partial list of 10 or 20 documents every time and perform a sliding window approach due to the prompt length constraints.
 Figure~\ref{figure:baselines} (b) shows a simplified version of the listwise ranking prompt.
-Both works explored text-davinci-003, i.e., InstructGPT~\citep{ouyang2022training} with 175B parameters, showing significantly worse performance than fine-tuned baseline rankers. ~\citep{baidugpt} were able to further explore gpt-3.5-turbo (the model behind ChatGPT) and GPT-4.
-Only the GPT-4 based approach could achieve competitive results, which is based on the blackbox, commercial, and giant (1T estimated parameters~\citep{WinNT,baktash2023gpt}) system, without academic publication discussing technical details.
+Both works explored text-davinci-003, i.e., InstructGPT~\citep{ouyang2022training} with 175B parameters, showing significantly worse performance than fine-tuned baseline rankers. ~\citet{baidugpt} were able to further explore gpt-3.5-turbo (the model behind ChatGPT) and GPT-4.
+Only the GPT-4 based approach could achieve competitive results, which is based on the blackbox, commercial, and giant (1T estimated parameters~\citep{WinNT,baktash2023gpt}) system, without academic publication discussing technical details (\citet{openai2023gpt4} mainly focused on evaluations).

-The issues are again due to the difficulty of the listwise ranking task for LLMs. ~\citep{baidugpt} show that there are frequent prediction failures with the following patterns, especially for smaller models:

-\begin{itemize} \item Missing: When LLMs only outputs a partial list of the input documents. \item Rejection: LLMs refuse to perform the ranking task and produce irrelevant outputs. \item Repetition: LLMs output the same document more than once. \item Inconsistency: The same list of documents have different output rankings when they are fed in with different order or context. \end{itemize} In fact, we tried the exact same prompt from~\citep{baidugpt} on the FLAN-UL2 model with 20B parameters, and found very few of the outputs to be usable.
-The model will either just output few documents (e.g., "[1]"), an ordered list based on id (e.g. "[1] > [2] > [3] ..."), or text which is not parseable.
+The issues are again due to the difficulty of the listwise ranking task for LLMs. ~\citet{baidugpt} show that there are frequent prediction failures with the following patterns: \begin{itemize}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item Missing: When LLMs only outputs a partial list of the input documents. \item Rejection: LLMs refuse to perform the ranking task and produce irrelevant outputs. \item Repetition: LLMs output the same document more than once. \item Inconsistency: The same list of documents have different output rankings when they are fed in with different order or context. \end{itemize} In fact, we tried the same prompt from~\citep{baidugpt} on the FLAN-UL2 model with 20B parameters, and found very few of the outputs to be usable.
+The model will either just output few documents (e.g., "[1]"), an ordered list based on id (e.g. "[3] > [2] > [1] ..."), or text which is not parseable.

 Different from pointwise approaches, listwise approaches can only use the generation API -- getting the log probability of all listwise permutations is prohibitively expensive.
-In other words, there is no good solution if the generation API does not output desired results, which is common.
+In other words, there is no easy solution if the generation API does not output desired results, which is common.
 These methods will fall back to the initial ranking, and due to the high failure rate, the results are highly sensitive to input ordering.